Phoenixcoder-6/NLP/README.md

 # NLP
 This is a dedicated repository focusing on NLP , it's techniques and examples.
+Ihere is a complete roadmap for knowing NLP.